thigazi/PyFax2Mail/README.md

 # PyFax2Mail
-This is a Python implementation to send incoming FAX directly by Mail to a set of recipients of your choice, from the PBX dialplan straight forward.\
+This is a Python Application that is implementated inside the dialplan to send incoming FAX from the **PBX System Freeswitch** directly by Mail to a set of recipients of your choice.\
 \
 The implementation is using the mod_python package of freeswitch.\
 The debian package of freeswitch is compiled in python 2.7.